SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

 **Loading data**

-Open Processing toolbox and search for PostGIS.
-Find the "Import Vector into PostGIS database (available connections)" tool and open it.
+Open Processing toolbox (`Processing > Toolbox`) and search for `PostGIS`.
+Find the `Import Vector into PostGIS database (available connections)` tool and open it.
+Select the PostGIS connection `connex name` and choose the sotn_roadlink layer as input layer.
+The output geometry type is `LineString` and the output CRS is `EPSG:27700`.
+Set the schema to `schema name` and set the table name to something reasonable like `or_roadlinks`.
+I like my primary key to be named `gid` and geometry column to be called `geometry`.
+Leave all other options as default but uncheck the `Promote to Multipart` option.
+Note the OGR command in the box at the bottom - this could be copied into a batch file or shell script and reused.

 **Preparing data**